-Editor's comment: Disruptive megatrends that will influence industry in 2019...
+Editor's comment: Disruptive megatrends influencing industry in 2019...

 03 January 2019

 Welcome to EPDT’s IoT & Industry 4.0 supplement.
-Whether you call it IoT (or IIoT, for its industrial flavour), Industry 4.0 (or Industrie 4.0 in Germany, where the term originated), smart factories, the Fourth Industrial Revolution (4IR) or another synonym – this area continues to be a hot topic.
+Whether you call it IoT (or IIoT, for its industrial flavour), Industry 4.0 (or Industrie 4.0 in Germany, where the term originated), smart factories, the Fourth Industrial Revolution (4IR) or some other synonym – this area continues to be a hot topic.

 This editorial was originally featured in the January 2019 issue of EPDT magazine.
 Read the digital issue or sign up to receive your own copy.